-- 6.3 The positioning of the bin store would also allow this to be enlarged, if necessary.
-It is considered that the store could be controlled by condition to the grant of permission.
-It should also be noted that the bin store would need to be sufficiently robust to withstand impact from bins when they are moved by residents or collection operatives. - 6.4 As previously mentioned, the bin store would be located 25m from the highway and as such is within a distance whereby refuse operatives would collect the bins.
-Whilst some concerns were raised regarding the blocking of the highway on collection days and access to the parking area, Essex County Highways has not raised objection to this arrangement.
-Given that the development makes use of an existing building and the street layout generally, functions to serve the needs of refuse collection vehicles, regardless of the use of the building, refuse collection is always going to occur.
+- 4.10 A bin store can be seen to the southern side of the site approximately 1.9m from the rear wall of Acacia House and would have a fence/trellis with planting to help screen the store from the nearby flats.
+The Development Management Submission document sets out details of the numbers and sizes of bins required for new development. - 4.11 Two 1100l general bins and two 1100l recycling bins are shown to be provided.
+The Council's Head of Environmental Services advises that a further two 140l kitchen waste bins would also need to be provided, and that being the case the bin store would need to be enlarged.
+It is considered that this could be controlled by condition to the grant of permission.
+It should also be noted that the bin store would need to be sufficiently robust to withstand impact from containers when they are moved by residents or collection operatives. - 4.12 Due to the size of the access, the collection vehicle would not be able to access onto the site in order to collect the refuse.
+The bin store would be located in excess of 10m from the closest point of access for a refuse collection vehicle; therefore the bins would need to be presented on kerbside by residents.
+This in itself is not considered to be an issue, but the position of the bins may pose issues in terms of blocking the highway on collection days and access to the parking area.
+Essex County Highways has not raised objection to this likely arrangement and considering the development makes use of an existing building and the street layout generally functions to serve the needs of refuse collection vehicles, regardless of the use of the building refuse collection is always going to occur.
 Therefore whilst there may be some limitations on the highway, this would be for a relatively short period of time and is not such an unusual arrangement in a town centre that it should not be accepted.